 - Beat in the molasses and egg with a few tablespoons of the flour to prevent the mixture from curdling.
 Scrape down the sides again, then add the flour all at once and mix until well blended.

-- Preheat the oven to 375 F. Pull out two large baking stones or line a large cookie sheet with parchment paper.
+- Preheat the oven to 375 F. Line two large cookie sheets with parchment paper.

-- In a shallow bowl, combine the sugar and cardamom until thoroughly mixed.
+- Combine the granulated sugar and cardamom in a shallow bowl until thoroughly mixed.

 - Bake each tray one at a time at 375 F for about 10-12 minutes, until the cookies have cracked and the edges are set.
-Watch them carefully, as their bottoms can burn easily.
-Also, be careful not to overbake the cookies, since they will harden up as they cool.
+Be careful not to overbake, since they will harden up as they cool.

-- Let the cookies cool for 5 minutes on the tray, then transfer to a wire rack for them to cool and harden.
+- Let them cool for 5 minutes on the tray, then transfer to a wire rack for them to cool and harden.
+Enjoy.